 - are failing miserably at getting along with others and sustaining healthy environments

 Logoteleology, in turn, assists people so that they:

 - chose to do the meaningful over the meaningless

 - experience the confidence that comes from a well-thought and self-determined meaningful life purpose

 - are fully equipped to shape, adapt, thrive and competently master their environments

-Therefore, while MPP serves as a remedial tool to existential problems, its primary aim is to be an empirically-based proactive solution to individual, group, organizational, and social issues across borders.
+Therefore, while MPP serves as an optimistic remedial tool to existential problems, its primary aim is to be a practical, positive, and empirically-based proactive solution to individual, group, organizational, and social issues across borders.
+At its core, the theory has a positive and optimistic belief that there are answers to human challenges, and on people’s creative power to invent and innovate for good.
 We carry out this work through The Boston Institute for Meaningful Purpose.
 The institute’s mantra is “Enabling people and institutions to succeed in their meaningful purpose.”